History

 In April 1996 we were invited to play at the Canberra Festival, where we were very well received and invited to play again in 1997.

-Probably the most high profile ‘play-out’ over many years was at the football when the old Footscray Football Club would allow the band to play around the boundary at half-time; helpers would drag a tarp behind the band and the crowd would shower their generosity upon the band……a handy (and now sadly missed) source of income!
+Probably the most well know ‘play-out’ over many years was at the football when the old Footscray Football Club would allow the band to play around the boundary at half-time; helpers would drag a tarp behind the band and the crowd would shower their generosity upon the band……a handy (and now sadly missed) source of income!

 Early in 2001, several members joined in as part of the V.B.L.
 Massed Bands contingent at the ‘Our Nation on Parade’ march in Melbourne, celebrating Australia’s Centenary of Federation.
 Our other players participated as members of the Victorian State Youth Brass Band.
 In an attempt to increase our membership, our Training Band started in November.